asmagill/mjolnir_asm/compat_51/README.md

 See (http://www.lua.org/manual/5.2/manual.html#8) for more details.

 ### Install
-Soon, this should be available via luarocks at (https://rocks.moonscript.org/), but for now, clone this repo and execute the following:
+Soon, this should be available via luarocks at (https://rocks.moonscript.org/), but for now, clone this repository and execute the following:

 ~~~bash
 $ luarocks [--tree=mjolnir] make